Yuan-Meng/personal_website/content/posts/md_coding.md

 # K-NN

 Unlike linear regression or logistic regression, the k-nearest neighbors (k-NN) algorithm is a non-parametric method in that it makes no assumptions about population distributions.
 Rather, k-NN makes predictions by *memorizing* the training data: When a new observation comes in, we compute its *distance* (e.g., Euclidean, Manhattan, etc.) from all the training data to find its k-nearest neighbors.
 We can use cross-validation to find the best k.
-For classification, we can take a majority vote on the neighbors' labels to predict the label of the new observation.
-For regression, we can take the average target value of the neighbors to for the prediction.
+For classification, we can take a majority vote on k neighbors' labels to predict the label of the new observation.
+For regression, we can take the average target value of k neighbors to make a prediction.
 I'll just implement a k-NN classifier, which you can easily change into a regressor.

 The code below is adapted from a GeeksforGeeks [post](https://www.geeksforgeeks.org/implementation-of-k-nearest-neighbors-from-scratch-using-python/).